zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 1. In the cloud shell command line pane, enter the following command to install the libraries you'll use:

     ```
-   pip install python-dotenv azure-identity azure-ai-projects==1.0.0b7
+   pip install python-dotenv azure-identity azure-ai-projects
     ```

     >**Note:** You can ignore any warning or error messages displayed during the library installation.